How to Get Over a Breakup Starts Here

 How to get over a breakup just got a whole lot easier!
 Breakups are terrible, and they do their own kind of damage on your confidence and self-esteem.
 In most of my books, I am trying to help you learn how to attract or keep a man.

 As we are about to discover, both your mind and your body are impacted by a breakup in ways you can’t even imagine.
-Those effects are causing you to react to things in certain, sometimes counterproductive ways.
+Those effects are causing you to react to things in certain, sometimes counterproductive, ways.

 I’ll bet you didn’t know that there are scientifically proven physiological responses to a breakup.
 Not only does your body react to a breakup, but it does so in a big way.
 Science (Helen Fisher) tells us that your body goes through a legitimate withdrawal process after a breakup.

-The research I just mentioned, conducted by my friend, Helen Fisher, indicates that recovering from this withdrawal is more difficult than withdrawal from a cocaine addiction – those chemicals are that powerful in your body.
+The research I just mentioned, conducted by my friend Helen Fisher, indicates that recovering from this withdrawal is more difficult than withdrawal from a cocaine addiction – those chemicals are that powerful in your body.

-When you suffer withdrawal from these chemicals, you feel physical pain more intensely and you may seek out activities which boost your dopamine levels, like binge eating, shopping or becoming sexually promiscuous.
+When you suffer withdrawal from these chemicals, you feel physical pain more intensely.
+You may seek out activities which boost your dopamine levels, like binge eating, shopping or becoming sexually promiscuous.

 Instead of binge eating, you could lose your appetite, which could indicate that you’ve slid into a depression.
 You may also have many restless or sleepless nights.
 This often happens when you’re fixating on the happy moments of the relationship or the breakup itself.

 My new best selling book, He’s Gone Now What? is split into three phases.

 - Phase 1 explains to you everything that’s going on in your mind and body and helps you understand the strategies you need to counter these things.